Yoga After Injury…

 Severe injuries of any kind require medical treatment, starting with a proper diagnosis of your condition.

 If your injury is serious, you will likely need x-rays and perhaps an MRI to get a clear diagnosis.
-A specialist who has earned a bachelor’s degree in radiology will scan your injury with the proper equipment and coordinate with you physician to build a diagnosis.
+A specialist who has earned a bachelor’s degree in radiology will scan your injury with the proper equipment and coordinate with your physician to build a diagnosis.

 Be sure to follow your doctor’s orders on how much activity you can handle and when to stage up your yoga routine.